 - Add the chopped chicken and garlic, bring back to a boil, and then turn heat off.
 Cover and let sit for 5 to 10 minutes.
 Taste and add sea salt as necessary.

 Benefits: Bone broth, the gut super healer, contains many of the building blocks for your enterocytes, which are the cells lining your digestive tract.
 The natural blend of gelatin, glucosamine, glycine, and minerals found in bone broth can help calm leaky gut syndrome, diarrhea, constipation, and food intolerances.
 If you struggle with histamine intolerance, I recommend cooking the bones in the broth for a shorter amount of time.
+If you would rather purchase bone broth, Bare Bones and Kettle & Fire are two of my favorite brands.

 2. Rejuvenating Celery Juice